rstoyanchev/spring-mvc-chat/README.md

 ### Note

-There is a bug that affects Tomcat 7.0.29 (see [Bug 53623](https://issues.apache.org/bugzilla/show_bug.cgi?id=53623).
-To use Tomcat to run this sample, you will need Tomcat 7.0.30 or a nightly 7.0.x snapshot (not yet available at the time of writing).
+There is a bug that affects Tomcat 7.0.30 (see [Bug 53843](https://issues.apache.org/bugzilla/show_bug.cgi?id=53843).
+To use Tomcat to run this sample, you will need Tomcat 7.0.32 or higher.

 ### Overview